cicada-lang/inet-cute/docs/articles/programming-with-interaction-nets.md

 How to use graph to represent functions that operate on natural numbers?

-Take addition as an example, we need to introduce a new node to represent addition, and to define the interaction rules between this node and other nodes.
+Take addition as an example, we need to introduce a new node to represent addition, and to define interaction rules between this node and other nodes.

 We use a node with three ports to represent addition.